21moya/Atmega328PDistanceSensor/README.md

 This project is provided for educational purposes.
 Feel free to adapt or improve!

 ### 👤 Author
-Built by 21moya and Benedikt_Nau as a deep-dive into AVR Assembly, low-level timing, and sensor integration.
+Built by 21moya and BenediktNau as a deep-dive into AVR Assembly, low-level timing, and sensor integration.